awslabs/aws-lambda-web-adapter/README.md

 **AWS_LWA_TLS_CERT_FILE** - Lambda Web Adapter uses the platform's native certificate store to find trusted certificates.
 You can configure this environment variable to use your own certificate.
 Please check out [FastAPI with HTTPS](examples/fastapi-https) example for more details.

-**AWS_LWA_INVOKE_MODE** - Lambda function invoke mode.
+**AWS_LWA_INVOKE_MODE** - Lambda function invoke mode, this should match Function Url invoke mode.
 The default is "buffered".
 When configured as "response_stream", Lambda Web Adapter will stream response to Lambda service [blog](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/).
 Please check out [FastAPI with Response Streaming](examples/fastapi-response-streaming) example.

 ## Request Context